Screenhance

 What formats can I export, and is there a watermark?

 Studio exports MP4 and WebM for video, plus GIF for short loops you want to embed inline or drop in a README.
 Free exports carry a small Screenhance watermark.
-Removing it is a $6 Week Pass if you just need a clean export for one launch, or $8 a month on Pro if you make demos regularly.
+Removing it from video takes Pro at $12 a month or $99 a year; the $6 Launch Pass covers watermark-free image exports only (10 over 7 days), so it handles the launch stills around your demo while video exports keep the watermark.
 There is no separate render farm or upload queue, the export happens from the same tab.

 What aspect ratios and social formats does it support?